tskir/opentargets-test/README.md

 Queries the Open Targets REST API by target and/or disease and outputs simple metrics (min, max, avg, stdev) for the corresponding association score.

 ## Build and install the dependencies
+Python 3.6 or later is required to run this module.

 ```bash
 python3 -m venv env
 source env/bin/activate